For the most up to date unit of study information, please use the Find a Course search.

 HPOL5003 Analysing Health Policy

-Credit points: 6 Teacher/Coordinator: A/Prof James Gillespie, Professor Stephen Leeder Session: Semester 2 Classes: Distance Education with compulsory Intensive workshops on Campus.
+Credit points: 6 Teacher/Coordinator: Professor Andrew Wilson and A/Prof James Gillespie Session: Semester 2 Classes: Distance Education with compulsory Intensive workshops on Campus.
 2 x two day workshops plus online discussion Assessment: 1x2500 word assignment (50%), 1x3000 word assignment (50%) Mode of delivery: Distance education/intensive on campus

 This unit develops skills for the effective critical appraisal of health policy.
 It familiarizes students with the principles, and limitations, of evidence-based health policy and how this is shaped by the health and political systems.